 Students earning Honors in Geographical Sciences take two semesters (three credits each semester) of courses.
-The first semester is an applied course, through which you collect data, conduct research, or teach university students.
-The second semester is an analysis course, through which you use the data and skills accumulated in the previous semester to create an honors product, such as a scholarly thesis, lesson plan, teaching assessment, GIS application, literature review, or data visualization.
+The first semester is an applied course, through which you collect data or conduct research.
+The second semester is an analysis course, through which you use the data and skills accumulated in the previous semester to create an honors product, such as a scholarly thesis, GIS application, literature review, or data visualization.
 Students will present their results in the analysis semester at an academic forum (UMD research symposium, AAG meeting, Geographical Sciences research symposium, etc.).

 - GPA of 3.2 overall, and 3.5 in Geographical Sciences by the end of junior year.

 - Minimum of 56 credit hours earned.